Garden Bore Testing

 Salinity, Sodium, Chloride & Boron

-Elevated electrical conductivity is one of the most common reasons bore-irrigated lawns, pasture, and crops fail to thrive.
-Shallow aquifers across coastal WA, SA, and Queensland frequently deliver saline water that stresses grass varieties, reduces pasture yield, and damages salt-sensitive crops and garden plants over time.
-The cumulative salt load across irrigated areas compounds with every season.
+Elevated salinity is one of the most common reasons bore-irrigated lawns and garden beds fail to thrive despite regular watering.
+Shallow aquifers in coastal WA, SA, and Queensland frequently deliver saline water that stresses lawn varieties, bleaches foliage, and progressively damages salt-sensitive plants including roses, citrus, and ornamentals.
+Boron compounds the damage — phytotoxic to many common garden species above 1 mg/L.

 03